weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/05-Terraform-Variables/05-01-Terraform-Input-Variables/README.md

 - Create a new EC2 Key pair with name as `terraform-key`
 - In all the templates listed below V1 to V12, we will be using `key_name      = "terraform-key"` incase if you want to login to EC2 Instance you can use this key

+## Variable arguments
+- default - A default value which then makes the variable optional.
+- type - This argument specifies what value types are accepted for the variable.
+- description - This specifies the input variable's documentation.
+- validation - A block to define validation rules, usually in addition to type constraints.
+- sensitive - Limits Terraform UI output when the variable is used in configuration.
+- nullable - Specify if the variable can be null within the module.

+## Type Constraints
+string, number, bool, list(<type>), set(<type>), map(<type>), object(.{<ATTR_NAME> = <type>,..}.), tuple(<type>)
+- If no type constraint is set then a value of any type is accepted.
+- The keyword any may be used to indicate that any type is acceptable.
+- If both the type and default arguments are specified, the given default value must be convertible to the specified type.

 ## Step-01: Input Variables Basics
 - Input variables let you customize aspects of Terraform modules without altering the module's own source code.
 This functionality allows you to share modules across different Terraform configurations, making your module composable and reusable.
 - When you declare variables in the root module of your configuration, you can set their values using CLI options and environment variables.
 When you declare them in child modules, the calling module should pass values in the module block.
+- The variable declaration can also include a default argument.
+If present, the variable is considered to be optional and the default value will be used if no value is set when calling the module or running Terraform.
+The default argument requires a literal value and cannot reference other objects in the configuration.

 - **Reference Sub folder:** v1-Input-Variables-Basic
 - Create / Review the terraform manifests